 - 1/2 cup whole milk

 - Salt and pepper

 - Cut chuck roast into eight 1/2-lb pieces.
 Sprinkle the steaks generously on both sides with salt and pepper.

 - Add the flour to a pie plate or shallow dish and dredge each steak in the flour to coat it on all sides with flour.
 Shake off excess flour and set on a plate.

-- In a large heavy bottom, oven proof saucepan or dutch oven, heat the 1/4 cup olive oil over medium high heat until shimmering – just before it begins to smoke.
+- In a large heavy bottom, oven proof saucepan or dutch oven, heat the 1/4 cup grape seed oil over medium high heat until shimmering – just before it begins to smoke.
 Add 2 or 3 of the steaks to the hot oil, allowing them to brown for about 4 minutes on both sides.
 Remove the steaks to a clean plate and repeat with remaining steaks.
 Adjust heat as necessary so that the oil remains quite hot, but the flour on the steaks is not burning.
 You want to get a nice golden crust on each steak – if you notice black spots as you turn the steaks over, reduce the heat.

 - Bring the liquid to a boil, cover, and place in the oven.
 Let roast, covered, for 2 hours.
 After 2 hours, remove the lid and let roast for another 1 & 1/2 – 2 hours, until the meat is very, very tender.

-While the beef roasts, make the garlic mascarpone mashed potatoes:
+Make the garlic mascarpone mashed potatoes:

 - Add the mascarpone cheese to the bowl of a standing mixer – Or to a large mixing bowl.

 - When the potatoes are fork tender, drain them in a colander set inside the sink.
 Dump the hot potatoes onto the mascarpone cheese and let sit for a minute or two to soften the cheese.